 ...so that they can stand strong for Jesus.

-Open Doors trained over 331,000 Christians and church leaders facing persecution or discrimination last year.
-Courses included theological training, dealing with persecution, and trauma counselling.
+Last year, Open Doors trained over 1 million Christians facing persecution and discrimination.
+Courses included theological training, dealing with persecution and trauma counselling.

 - Open Doors supporters funded training for over 821,500 believers in the Middle East and North Africa.

 - In the Central African Republic, Open Doors held seminars in communities aimed at restoring peace, reconciling people, repairing lives, and rebuilding communities.

 "We saw the countless things that happened in our country and especially what happened in our region… it will enable us to transmit [what we've learned] to members of our churches, so we might be united and might do what God wants." – Pastor Ulia Elkanah

 In Sri Lanka, Open Doors trained many Christians through the Standing Strong Through The Storm programme.

 "Through the SSTS programme I gained a deeper understanding that God really has a plan for my life, a plan that he pushes me to fulfill and achieve… He will give me the strength to do His will."

 - In Iraq, vocational training gave hope and stability to many displaced Christians.

 "I am happy that we aren't alone in this." – Madonna, a participant in a sewing course conducted by partners of Open Doors.